seandstewart/bardly/pending/tragedies/othello/11-player.md

 **LODOVICO**
 My lord, this would not be believed in Venice,
 Though I should swear I saw't: 'tis very much:
-Make her amends; she weeps.
+Make her amends; she weeps. /

 **OTHELLO**
+/ O devil, devil!
 If that the earth could teem with woman's tears,
 Each drop she falls would prove a crocodile.
 Out of my sight! /